TurtleWolf/JavaScript-Algorithms-and-Data-Structures-Projects-Caesars-Cipher/README.md

   console.log(ourArray[i]);

-//want to change to each letter
+//I want to print each letter of the array, perhaps .splice

 i++;
 }